0xPolygonHermez/zkevm-node/docs/components/prover.md

 # Component: Prover

+NOTE: The Prover is not considered part of the ZKEVM Node and all issues and suggestions should be sent to the [Prover repo](https://github.com/0xPolygonHermez/zkevm-prover/).

 ## ZKEVM Prover:

 The ZKEVM Prover image hosts different components, *Merkle Tree*, *Executor* and finally the actual *Prover*.